AddisonHowe/soil-metagenomics/out/structure/README.md

 # `structure`

-This directory contains .pdb files produced by alphafold2.
+This directory contains .pdb files produced by alphafold2, organized by KO.